dibyendumajumdar/Suravi/README.md

 [LuaFileSystem](https://github.com/dibyendumajumdar/ravi-filesystem) | LuaFileSystem is a Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution.  | Included
 [lua-protobuf](https://github.com/dibyendumajumdar/ravi-protobuf) | Google protobuf support for Lua | Included
 [LuaSocket](https://github.com/dibyendumajumdar/ravi-luasocket) | LuaSocket is a Lua extension library that is composed by two parts: a C core that provides support for the TCP and UDP transport layers, and a set of Lua modules that add support for functionality commonly needed by applications that deal with the Internet | Included
-[luv](https://github.com/dibyendumajumdar/ravi-libuv-luv) | libuv bindings for Lua. [libuv](https://github.com/libuv/libuv) is a multi-platform C library that provides support for asynchronous I/O based on event loops. | Included
+[luaossl](https://github.com/dibyendumajumdar/ravi-luaossl) | Lua OpenSSL is a complete binding for openssl | WIP [luv](https://github.com/dibyendumajumdar/ravi-libuv-luv) | libuv bindings for Lua. [libuv](https://github.com/libuv/libuv) is a multi-platform C library that provides support for asynchronous I/O based on event loops. | Included
 [Moses](https://github.com/dibyendumajumdar/ravi-moses) | A Lua utility-belt library for functional programming | Included [nj](https://github.com/dibyendumajumdar/nj) | A JIT backend for Ravi based on [Eclipse OMR project](https://github.com/eclipse/omr) | Included